sathvikreddy853/InfiniteArithmetic/README.md

 #### Class Methods

+Note : The functions marked with @ are private functions.

 | Functions | Purpose |
 | --------- | --------- |
 | Assign | Used to assign the object to another value |